PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppedge-needs-a-refresher.md

 exposed here as misconceptions, long before Coppege's call for a refresher course.

-Coppege sets out his task thusly:
+Coppedge sets out his task thusly:

 > Abuses of the concept of natural selection abound not only in science news articles but in research papers in major scientific journals as well.
 It’s time for a remedial course.
 >